thoughtbot/maintaining-open-source-projects/book/04-quality.md

 * Can be installed and run in its intended environments

-Testing cannot establish that a product functions well under any condition, but can determine that it does not function properly under specific conditions.
+Testing cannot establish that a product functions well under any condition, but it can determine when it doesn't function properly under specific conditions.
 A failing test is the most specific description of an issue a project can get.
 In an ideal world, we would have a failing test accompanying the natural language description of every issue.

-These tests will in turn serve as regression tests.
+These tests serve as regression tests.
 A regression happens if a change has unintended consequences over other parts of the project.
-Having tests covering each bug fix protect us in an automated way from reappearing bugs, making the software more predictable.
+Having tests covering each bug fix protects us in an automated way from reappearing bugs, making the software as a whole more predictable.

 ## Run tests on every commit